-The application details show that the main structure of the property would be unaltered.
-In addition, the changes to fenestration within all elevations of the property would not be disproportionate in scale or quantity whereby its character would be harmed.
+The application details show that save for the three projecting extensions to the rear of the property its main structure and overall form would be unaltered.
+In addition, the changes to fenestration within all elevations of the property would not be disproportionate in scale or quantity such that its character would be harmed.

-However, the recommissioning of the building and its curtilage would bring about a welcome improvement, since its current state of dereliction is ugly and greatly detracts from the street scene.
+Indeed it is considered that the recommissioning of the building and its curtilage would bring about a welcome improvement, since its current state of dereliction is ugly and greatly detracts from the street scene.